-Defense Lawyer for Child Endangerment in Columbus, OH
+Attorney for Child Endangerment Charges in Columbus, Ohio

 Information Center for Child Endangerment in Columbus, OH

-Ohio Revised Code Section 291.22 states that a person who has custody or control of a minor—an individual who is physically or mentally disabled and under the age of 21—owes their ward a duty of care, protection, and support.
+Ohio Revised Code Section 2919.22 states that a person who has custody or control of a minor (under 18)—or an individual with a physical or mental disability under the age of 21—owes their ward a duty of care, protection, and support.
 The law further states that such a parent or guardian is guilty of child endangerment when they create a substantial risk to the safety or health of a minor in their care by failing to fulfill their duty of protection or support.

 - Abuse them